Zephyr-62/portfolio/_projects/EES.md

     - Genetic Algorithm
     - Data Visualization
 summary: "Simulator that tests the prey-predator model with bushes and trees, and trains a genetic algorithm to fine tune the parameters"
+shortDescription: "This project was my computer science's bachelor's thesis.
+I worked on it for over a year, and it encompased working on an ecosysten simulator: <ul style='list-style-type:circle'>
+ <li>Implementing rules for evolution such as genomes, mutation and gene crossover</li>
+ <li>Implementing several data analysis tools</li>
-shortDescription: "<p>This project was my computer science's bachelor's thesis.
-I worked on it for over a year, and it encompased working on an offline simulator, implementing rules for evolution such as genomes, mutation, gene crossover; working on all the UI and data serialization; doing quite a lot of data analysis tools; and implementing a genetic algorithm that runs the simulator dozens of times to fine-tune the parameters and find stability between both types of entities: bushes and trees. </p>"
+ <li>Implementing a genetic algorithm that runs the simulator dozens of times to fine-tune the parameters and find stability between both types of entities: bushes and trees</li>
+ <li>Working on all the UI and data serialization</li>
+ </ul>"
 longDescription: "
                   <header><h3>Description of Systems</h3></header>
                   <p>